 Tax deductions: Roll up your sleeves

 Why?
 Because it’s a lot less work.
-You don’t have to keep track of your expenses, or individually deduct them on IRS Schedule A. Under the tax-reform legislation known as the Tax Cuts and Jobs Act (TCJA), which took effect in 2018, the standard deduction has nearly doubled in 2019 to $12,200 for single filers, $24,400 for married taxpayers filing jointly, and $18,350 for heads of household.
+You don’t have to keep track of your expenses, or individually deduct them on IRS Schedule A. The standard deduction in 2020 is $12,400 for single filers, $24,800 for married taxpayers filing jointly, and $18,650 for heads of household.

 As a result, many taxpayers who previously itemized deductions may find it more beneficial to claim the standard deduction this year.